harding/bitcoinops.github.io/_posts/en/newsletters/2023-05-17-newsletter.md

 ## News

-- **Testing HTLC endorsement:** several weeks ago, Carla Kirk-Cohen and Clara Shikhelman [posted][] to the Lightning-Dev mailing list about the next steps she and others planned to take to test the idea of [HTLC][topic htlc] endorsement (see [Newsletter #239][news239 endorsement]) as part of a mitigation for [channel jamming attacks][topic channel jamming attacks].
-Most notably, they provided a short [proposed specification][bolts #1071] that could be deployed using an experimental flag, preventing it from having any effect on interactions with non-participating nodes.
+- **Testing HTLC endorsement:** several weeks ago, Carla Kirk-Cohen and Clara Shikhelman [posted][kcs endorsement] to the Lightning-Dev mailing list about the next steps they and others planned to take to test the idea of [HTLC][topic htlc] endorsement (see [Newsletter #239][news239 endorsement]) as part of a mitigation for [channel jamming attacks][topic channel jamming attacks].
+Most notably, they provided a short [proposed specification][bolts #1071] that could be deployed using an experimental flag, preventing deployments of it from having any effect on interactions with non-participating nodes.

-    Once deployed by experimenters, it should become easier to answer one of the [constructive criticisms][] of this idea, which is how many payments originate from spenders who frequently use the same peers and roughly the same routes.
+    Once deployed by experimenters, it should become easier to answer one of the [constructive criticisms][decker endorsement] of this idea, which is how many payments originate from spenders who frequently use the same peers and roughly the same routes.
 If the core users of LN are frequently sending payments to each other over many of the same